detherminal/How-Many-People-Are-In-Space/README.md

 # How-Many-People-Are-In-Space

-Do you wonder how many people are in space?
+Do you wonder how many people are in space right now?
 Now you can check instantly with this app.
 The app gets the api from [howmanypeopleareinspacerightnow.com](https://www.howmanypeopleareinspacerightnow.com) and displays it on the screen.

 # System Requirements